hellofallguy/HTML-CSS-Challenge/index.md

-_Use whatever frameworks you want if it makes your life easier, as long as you can talk through what's going on with the code._
+_Use whatever frameworks you want if it makes your life easier, as long as you can talk through what's going on with the code.
+Also, we aren't trying for any gotchas or test your ability to read our minds.
+Use your best judgement and have some fun._